 Concentration is another example of team-building activities that are perfect for boosting creativity in the workplace and providing your team with a short and fun break.
 Divide the group into two equal lines facing each other.
 The game begins when the timer is set for 60 seconds and one line turns around and closes their eyes, giving the other line time to change 10 things about themselves.
 This can include anything from jewelry to swapping clothes to different hairstyles.
 The only rule is all changes must be something the other group can see.

 When the timer ends, the first group turns around and tries to identify all the changes the other group has made.
 Once all the changes have been revealed, the groups switch roles, giving the other group a chance to make changes.

 Team-building activities like this will stimulate the participants’ minds and challenge their memory.
 Incorporate this activity when a lack of energy is apparent.

 Game: Copycat Sculpture

-You may need to dig into your child’s art supplies for this one.
+You may need to dig into your child’s art supplies for this one, but it's one of the team-building activities for work that's definitely worth the effort.
 You’ll need play-doh, blocks, clay, or some type of material that you can sculpt and/or build with.
 A facilitator will build a small sculpture and hide it from the participants’ view.
 Divide into small teams of four and give equal materials to each group so that teams can duplicate the structure.

 One member from each team can come up at the same time to look at the sculpture for ten seconds and try to memorize it before returning to their team.
 Back with their teams, they have 25 seconds to explain the structure and instruct their teams about how to build an exact replica of it.
 After 60 seconds of trying to recreate the sculpture, another member from each team can come up for a “sneak peek” before returning to their team and repeating the process.
 The game should be continued in this pattern until one of the team’s successfully duplicates the original sculpture.